 You can learn more about the Adelaide International Bird Sanctuary/National Park here.

 In addition to birds, the Thompson Beach area is also home to various other wildlife; such as kangaroos, wallabies, echidnas and a range of reptiles.
 There are some brown snakes in the area; so take special care during summer.

 Tread Lightly At Thompson Beach

-When visiting the area, please take some simple steps to help protect Thompson Beach for wildlife and current and future generations of visitors and note that the speed limit all throught the township is 40km/hr.
+When visiting the area, please take some simple steps to help protect Thompson Beach for wildlife and current and future generations of visitors and note that the speed limit all throughout the township is 40km/hr.

 * Winaityinaityi Pangkara (pronounced Wee-nay-chi-nay-chi Pan-ker-a ) is a name provided by Kaurna People, the traditional owners of the Adelaide International Bird Sanctuary.
 Winaityinaityi Pangkara means “a country for all birds and the country that surrounds these birds,” according to Kaurna elder, Jeffrey Newchurch.